 Part I discussed how hepatitis B is transmitted and may have helped you determine how you were infected with HBV.
 In Part II we will discuss the people closest to you who may be susceptible to your infection.

 Anyone exposed to HBV is susceptible.
 This is true if you have not already been vaccinated, or are not taking precautions.
 HBV does not discriminate.
 However, those most susceptible to infection are your sexual partners, close household contacts or family members.
 Why are the these people more susceptible?
 Remember that HBV is transmitted through blood and infected body fluids, so sexual partners will be at risk.
 Unfortunately even close contacts without sexual intimacy may also be at risk.
-These include family members or roommates that might borrow your razor, the nail clippers on the downstairs counter, or your favorite pair of pierced earrings.
+These include family members or roommates that might borrow your razor, the nail clippers on the downstairs counter, or your favorite pair of pierced earrings or body jewelry.
 Such personal items may have trace amounts of blood on them.
 Hepatitis B can live outside the body for a week.
 It just makes sense that the odds of an exposure will happen with someone you live with just due to the increased potential for daily exposure in simple grooming routines or household activities where blood could be exchanged.
 The good news is that HBV is preventable.

 It is important to know that unvaccinated babies and young children are more susceptible to HBV.
 In fact 90% of babies and up to 50% of young children infected with HBV will have life-long infection.
 This is a complicated topic, but basically their immune systems are immature.
 That is why young babies and young children may have high viral loads, but little or no damage.
 The immune system gets tricked and the virus replicates unchecked in liver cells.
 That is why hepatitis B vaccine series, starting with a birth dose, is so important for babies and young children.